 Production Increase Existing Fields

 When the Ekofisk field came on stream in 1971, calculations showed that it was possible to extract 17-18 percent of the hydrocarbons in the field with the aid of natural pressure.
 This figure has increased considerably since then, mainly thanks to water injection.
 Factors that improve the utilization of reservoir and geology-related technologies - and development of new technology within completion, process control and drilling, e.g. the horizontal wells of today, also play a major role.
-The Ekofisk South project will increase the oil recovery rate by around 2.6 per cent, raising the recovery rate to 52 percent by the end of 2028, the current licensing period.
+The Ekofisk South project will increase the oil recovery rate by around 2 percent, raising the recovery to 52 percent by the end of 2028, the current licensing period.

 In 2002, the research center Corec (Center for Oil Recovery) was established as a collaboration between ConocoPhillips, the University of Stavanger (UiS) and the research foundation IRIS.
 The establishment of the center was funded by ConocoPhillips as operator of the Ekofisk, Eldfisk, Embla and Tor fields (production license 018).
 The research projects at Corec have been a key factor in enhanced recovery on the fields in the Greater Ekofisk Area.
 The center has also helped bolster petroleum research at UiS.
-Each year, ConocoPhillips holds a research seminar attended by around 80 participants: scientists, politicians, representatives from the government and collaborating companies.
-The purpose of the seminar is to discuss current issues important to both the industry and our co-venturers.

 One major future-oriented project is 4D seismic (LOFS - Life of Field Seismic), launched in 2009.
 By utilising technology from the telecommunications and defence industry in a new and innovative manner, the integrated geological and engineering community in Tananger developed a system for permanent monitoring of oil and water movements in the Ekofisk reservoir using fiber optics.
 This is the world's first system of its type.
 20,000 sensors, 4,000 listening buoys and 240 kilometers of fiber optic cables have been installed on the ocean floor, and seismic data is obtained twice a year or as needed.
 This acquisition of seismic data will gradually give a 4D picture, where time is the fourth dimension.
 This makes it easier to estimate how water and oil ‘flow’ in the reservoir – and this improves the well planning work.